waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Idea:** An `item_restock_agent` could take current inventory and a target location to suggest a shopping list.

 # VII.
 Agent & Tool Ideas (Post-Self-Assessment Turn 180117)
-- **`bulk_deposit_agent` Idea:** Create an agent to orchestrate the `pc_item_management_tool`.
-It would take the full screen text and a list of items to deposit, then generate a complete sequence of tool calls to deposit all matching items visible on the screen, including handling stacks.
-This would consolidate many turns of manual tool calls into a single, more efficient action.
 - `item_restock_agent` Idea: Create an agent that takes the current inventory and a target shopping location (like Celadon Mart) to generate an optimized shopping list for restocking essential supplies like potions and Pokeballs.
 This would streamline preparation for major expeditions.

 # VIII.
 Self-Assessment (Turn 180373)